How do I know if my daughter is ready for day camp?

 •Older Boys: rising 5th grade through rising 7th grade

 We do our best to ensure that cliques do not form in a unit by mixing girls from different troops and schools.
-We will try to honor “buddy” requests, which you can provide when you complete the online health form.
+We will try to honor “buddy” requests, which you can provide in the camper information form we will send out in March or April.

 Please dress sensibly and comfortably for the out-of-doors.
 Because the area is wooded, all campers MUST have closed-toe, closed-heel shoes – there are too many rocks and roots to trip on or stub toes with flip flops or sandals.
 We encourage socks that will provide protection from prickly plants, poison ivy and ticks.
 Highly recommended is the use of hats or bandannas to provide coverage from the sun and from ticks.
 Shorts are ok, but please leave the short-shorts at home.
 Wear tall socks or lightweight pants on hiking days!
 Shoulders and abdomens must be covered.
 Campers will also need a clean bandanna each day that serves as a towel for drying hands.